-- providing laboratory services to neuro-oncologists, oncologists and other physicians or healthcare providers treating patients with cancer who use the information we provide in order to determine the best treatment plan for their patients; and - providing laboratory services using both our CSF tumor cell and ctDNA assays in order to help pharmaceutical and biopharmaceutical companies run clinical studies establishing the use of novel drug therapies used to treat cancer.
+- providing laboratory services to neuro-oncologists, oncologists and other physicians or healthcare providers treating patients with cancer who use the biomarker information we provide in order to determine the best treatment plan for their patients; - providing laboratory services using both our CSF tumor cell and ctDNA assays in order to help pharmaceutical and biopharmaceutical companies run clinical studies establishing the use of novel drug therapies used to treat cancer; and - licensing our proprietary technology and selling our distributed products, including our SCTs and assay kits, to partners in the United States and abroad.

-We plan to grow our business by directly offering our CNSide and molecular assays to neuro-oncologists, oncologists and other physicians or health care providers who treat patients with cancer.
-Based on our product development data, as well as discussions with our key collaborators, we believe that our planned future assays, particularly those related to CSF, should provide important information and clinical value to physicians and their patients.
+We plan to grow our business by directly offering our CNSide and molecular assays to neuro-oncologists, oncologists and other physicians or heath care providers who treat patients with cancer.
+Based on our product development data, as well as discussions with our key collaborators, we believe that our planned future assays, particularly those related to CSF, should provide important information and clinical value to physicians.